PascalBM/php-blackjack/README.md

 #### Day 1

-excerscive 7 was really hard to understand because i didn't read it well. after reading it once more and writing it down.
+exercise 7 was really hard to understand because i didn't read it well. after reading it once more and writing it down.
 It was more clear to me how the constructor work.

 #### Day 2

-The excersices went quite slow from now
+The exercise went quite slow from now